Central Comprehensively Deepening Reforms Commission

 The Central Comprehensively Deepening Reforms Commission (CCDR), also translated as the Central Commission for Deepening Reform, is a policy formulation and implementation body of the Central Committee of the Chinese Communist Party (CCP) in charge of "Comprehensively Deepening Reforms".
-These reforms are intended to be even more far-reaching than the previous round of comprehensive reform and opening up initiated by Deng Xiaoping.
+These reforms are intended to be even more far-reaching than the previous round of reform and opening up initiated by Deng Xiaoping.

 The commission's main task is to determine policy guidelines for reforming the economic, political, cultural, social, ethical and party-building systems in order to address long-term reform issues, as well as to guide reform-related bodies of the CCP at central and local level, and supervise the implementation of reform plans.
 The CCDR has local branches, which oversee the implementation of policy guidelines issued at the central level.

 The CCDR consists entirely of officials of at least "deputy national leader" rank in the official hierarchy.
 Most of the commission's members are also members of the Politburo of the CCP, a 25-member central decision-making body.
 Four of the seven members of the Politburo Standing Committee are also part of the group.